mccright/rand-notes/How-can-you-prepare-for-retirement.md

 Your financial planner will take your information, run a set of Monte-Carlo (or other) simulations, and report on the probability of your plan and your behaviors against that plan, meeting your goal(s).

 As a reality check, you can easily review how much *annual income* a given pile of financial assets can reliably generate in these extremely low interest rate times.
+If you like cash, that 2% low end it too high.
+Keeping your money in cash or equivalents will deliver a lot less return than that 2%.
 See the table below:

 |Assets| 2.0% | 2.5% | 3.0% | 3.5% | 4.0% | 4.5% | 5.0% | 5.5% | 6.0% |
 |:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|:----:|